EasyPost/pystalk/README.md

 ## Requirements / Installing

-This software works with Python 2.7, 3.3, 3.4, and 3.5.
-It'll probably work with Python 3.6 as well.
+This software works with Python 2.7, and 3.3+.

 It does not support any asynchronous event loops and has not been tested with gevent.
 It's designed for simple, synchronous use.